 - The Career Center reserves the right to refuse service to any employer who violates the National Association of Colleges and Employers Principles of Ethical Professional Practice or any Career Center policy.
 Lack of important information from the employer will result in declining employer approval and job approval requests; especially when requested multiple times by the Career Center.

-- The Career Center works with Third Party Recruiters and allows Third Party Recruiters
+- The Career Center cautiously works with Third Party Recruiters and allows Third Party

-access to Handshake and post jobs under limited circumstances.
-Third-party recruiters
+Recruiters access to Handshake to post jobs under limited circumstances.
+Third-party

-will abide by our Third-Party Recruiters Guidelines as described below:
+recruiters will abide by our Third-Party Recruiters Guidelinesas described below:

 - Charge no fees to the candidate.